Joan-2099/CW2_CST1510_M01081319/docs/README.md

 - Username is checked for existence within database
 - Stored hashed password is retrieved.
 - Input password is verified (refer to week 7)
-- Successful login grants access to interact with incidents.
+- Successful login grants access for users to interact with incidents.

 ## Cyber Incidents Data Flow
 - Users can add incidents via the CLI.